Course code Vete4101

 Compulsory reading

 1. Brien R., Barr F. BSAVA Manual of Canine and Feline Abdominal Imaging.
-British Small Animal veterinary Association, 2012.
+UK: British Small Animal veterinary Association, 2012.
 252 p.

 Periodicals and other sources